mars

 plot_diagram(lines, xlim)

-approach that must be accounted for (plotting vertical lines, specifying a line by two points instead, plotting a single point).
-The matplotlib
+Of course, there are additional wrinkles to a matplotlib approach that must be accounted for (plotting vertical lines, specifying a line by two points instead, plotting a single point).
+The matplotlib wrapper plot_diagram takes care of those issues for us.

 Wrapper of lsqfit for computing various information criteria, particularly those listed in arXiv:2208.14983 [stat.ME], using vegas.